Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 -	Browse to the ***Manual Deployment Guide\Scripts\PySpark Job*** folder inside the downloaded GIT repo, select all the files including **com.adf.sparklauncher.jar** and click **Upload**.
 This will upload the required Spark Jobs.

 ### 7. Setup Azure Data Factory (ADF)
 Azure Data Factory can be used to orchestrate the entire data pipeline.
 In this solution, it is mainly used to schedule the data aggregation, demand forecasting and price optimization.
-Here is an overview of the ADF pipelines.

 > **Note**: In the demo here, ADF is scheduled to process, and output the results for **one week's** data **in one hour**.
-And the simulator which will be set up in later steps will generate **one week's** simulated data in **one hour** correspondingly.
+And the simulator which was set up in previous steps will generate **one week's** simulated data in **one hour** correspondingly.
 That is to say, in this solution demo, one week is condensed to one hour.
 In this case, you are able to view multiple weeks' results in a few hours, rather than waiting for multiple weeks to get the results for a few weeks.
 However, in the reality deployment, the ADF cycle time should be consistent with the real time.

+Here is an overview of the ADF pipelines.

 **RetailDFModel_PriceOptimizationPipeline**: In each cycle, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization.